opensolid/linear-algebra/README.md

 This package may also be useful when using other packages that accept or return `linear-algebra` types, such as [`mkovacs/quaternion`](http://package.elm-lang.org/packages/mkovacs/quaternion/latest).
-However, you shouldn't need this package for general use - you should be able to do any sort of geometric transformation you need (rotations, translations etc.) using OpenSolid itself.
+However, you shouldn't need this package for general use - you should be able to do most geometric transformations you need (rotations, translations etc.) using OpenSolid itself.

 ## Installation